Updated: October 15, 2020

 Green Bay Botanical Garden

 Due to the large open spaces to roam, there is not a limit on visitors at any one time at Green Bay Botanical Garden.
-Purchasing admission online ahead of time is encouraged to avoid waiting in line with others.
-Tickets are good for any day or time.
-Tickets purchased at the gate are $2 more.
 All of the garden areas are open and without one-way traffic restrictions.
-The Fischer Visitor Center and Trellis Gift Shop are open, but some facilities are closed, including the Stumpf Hobbit House Restroom.
+The Fischer Visitor Center and WPS Trellis Gift Shop are open, but some facilities are closed, including the Stumpf Hobbit House Restroom.
+Face coverings are required in all Garden buildings (ages 2 and up) and when physical distancing isn’t possible outdoors.

 National Railroad Museum